eimearnolan-quandri/quandri-bot/README.md

-# quandri-bot
+# Quandri Notion Bot
-Quandri's tester bot
+Quandri's bot for chatting to Notion Documentation